tronprotocol/documentation-zh/docs/clients/wallet-cli.md

 AssetName: The name of the issued TRC10 token
 TotalSupply: Total issuing amount = account balance of the issuer at the time of issuance + all the frozen amount, before asset transfer and the issuance.
 TrxNum,AssetNum: these two parameters determine the exchange rate between the issued token and the minimum unit of TRX (sun) when the token is issued.
 FreeNetLimitPerAccount: The maximum amount of bandwidth an account is allowed to use.
 Token issuers can freeze TRX to obtain bandwidth (TransferAssetContract only)
 PublicFreeNetLimit: The maximum amount of bandwidth issuing accounts are allowed user.
 Token issuers can freeze REX to obtain bandwidth (TransferAssetContract only).
 StartDate,EndDate: The start and end date of token issuance.
 Within this period time, other users can participate in token issuance.
 FrozenAmount0 FrozenDays0: Amount and time of token freeze.
 FrozenAmount0 must be bigger than 0, FrozenDays0 must be bigger than 1 and smaller than 3653.
 ```

-Example:
+示例：

 ```
 AssetIssue TestTRX 100000 1 1 2 "2019-04-04 11:48:00" "2019-04-05" "just for test" www.test.com